Support for foster parents

 Where to find help

 For more information about respite care available to you, check with your child’s caseworker.
-You can find a list of respite care resources on the Child Welfare Information Gateway or search for respite providers on the ARCH National Respite Network and Resource Center website.
+You can find respite care resources at Families Rising or search for respite providers on the ARCH National Respite Network and Resource Center website.

-Professionals and parent-support organizations can find information about developing respite services in our publications Creating and Sustaining Effective Respite Services: Lessons from the Field (1 MB PDF)/en español (1 MB PDF) and Taking a Break: Creating Foster, Adoptive, and Kinship Respite In your Community (2 MB PDF)/en español (1.4 MB PDF).
+Professionals and parent-support organizations can find information about developing respite services in our publication, Creating and Sustaining Effective Respite Services: Lessons from the Field (1 MB PDF)/en español (1 MB PDF).

 Accessing training and understanding your rights